garfix/nli-go/doc/manual/knowledge-engineer/function-reference/general-functions.md

 * `Whole`: a variable (for a string)
 * `Part1`, `Part2`: strings

-## greater_than

-Compares two integers.
-Succeeds if N1 > N2.

-    go:greater_than(N1, N2)

-* `N1`: a string, representing an integer
-* `N2`: a string, representing an integer

-The function does not bind new variables.
-It just removes existing bindings if the comparison fails.

-## less_than

-Compares two integers.
-Succeeds if N1 < N2.

-    go:less_than(N1, N2)

-* `N1`: a string, representing an integer
-* `N2`: a string, representing an integer

-The function does not bind new variables.
-It just removes existing bindings if the comparison fails.

-## greater_than_equals

-Compares two integers.
-Succeeds if N1 >= N2.

-    go:greater_than_equals(N1, N2)

-* `N1`: a string, representing an integer
-* `N2`: a string, representing an integer

-The function does not bind new variables.
-It just removes existing bindings if the comparison fails.

-## less_than_equals

-Compares two integers.
-Succeeds if N1 <= N2.

-    go:less_than_equals(N1, N2)

-* `N1`: a string, representing an integer
-* `N2`: a string, representing an integer

-The function does not bind new variables.
-It just removes existing bindings if the comparison fails.

 # unify

 This function unifies two terms.
 This can be used for assignment and destructuring.
 Assignment only works for variables that had not been previously assigned.